 Is Business Ethics manageable, is it to be taught?
 Who decides what's right or wrong?
 The aim of this course is to stimulate critical thinking and enable students to actively participate in discussions and reflections.

-Lecture Topics

-- Individual and organizational ethical behavior

-- Concepts and approaches of Business Ethics

-- The 'ethical cycle'

-- International and cross-cultural management

-- Corporate Social Responsibility

-- Debating and argumentation

-- Ethical issues in international business

-- Aspects of culture related to self management

-Ethics in marketing and communication

-- Ethics in (I)HRM

-International Business Competencies:

-- Intercultural adaptability

-- International Business Awareness

-General Management Competencies:

-- Organisational Policy Development

-Interpersonal Competencies:

-- Leadership

-Competencies - Communication

-- Cooperation Task-oriented competencies:

-- Analyzing and information processing

-- Creative problem solving

-- Planning and organizing

-Intra-personal competencies

-- Learning and self development

-- Ethical responsibility

-Assessment criteria

-The student

-- Formulates a correct moral problem statement 10

-Written exam - Makes a relevant problem analysis 20

-(Individual) - Defines options for action 10

-- Evaluates ethical options 50

-- Reflects on the outcomes 10

-The student 10

-- Writes a plan of approach for the presentation of the 10

-research findings

-Analyses and presents the culture of two different 20

-countries other than his/her country of origin 20

-Presents the ethical issues and practises in two

-different countries and is able to explain these 10

-Presentation of the differences from a cultural, historical, religious and/or 10

-Research findings (Group) societal perspective

-(Croup) - Presents two real life business ethics cases, one for 25

-each country and analyses this using the ethical cycle

-and input from cultural analysis

-- Compares theory and practice and presents 15

-conclusions, including a critical reflection on the research and validity and reliability issues

-- Presents outcomes and critical reflection to the class

-1 1000 No 0 attornio dila ontiodi fonotion to the oldoo 15
+Lecture Topics - Individual and organizational ethical behavior Concepts and approaches of Business Ethics The 'ethical cycle' - International and cross-cultural management Corporate Social Responsibility Debating and argumentation - Ethical issues in international business - Aspects of culture related to self management Ethics in marketing and communication Ethics in (I)HRM International Business Competencies: Intercultural adaptability International Business Awareness General Management Competencies: Organisational Policy Development Interpersonal Competencies: - Leadership - Communication Competencies - Cooperation Task-oriented competencies: - Analyzing and information processing Creative problem solving Planning and organizing Intra-personal competencies Learning and self development Ethical responsibility Assessment criteria The student 10 Written exam Formulates a correct moral problem statement Makes a relevant problem analysis 10 20 (Individual) - Defines options for action 10 - Evaluates ethical options 50 - Reflects on the outcomes 10 The student 10 - Writes a plan of approach for the presentation of the research findings Analyses and presents the culture of two different countries other than his/her country of origin 20 Presents the ethical issues and practises in two different equation and in obla to evaluate these different countries and is able to explain these differences from a cultural, historical, religious and/or 10 Presentation of the Research findings (Group) societal perspective Nesearch initings (Group) - Presents two real life business ethics cases, one for 25 each country and analyses this using the ethical cycle and input from cultural analysis - Compares theory and practice and presents 15 conclusions, including a critical reflection on the 10 research and validity and reliability issues Presents outcomes and critical reflection to the class 15

 Assessment

 Type of exam Written Exam (Individual) Plan of approach (research) Presentation of the Research findings (Group)

 Number of examiners 1 1 2

 Exam period T2/ T4/ T5 During class During class

 Duration 180 mins na na

 Aids na na na

-Minimum grade or tick ($$) 5.5 Tick 5.5
+Minimum grade or tick (\checkmark) 5.5 Tick 5.5

 Weighing factor 60% ко 40%

-Compulsory literature Pieters, A. and L. Royak kers.
+Compulsory literature Pieters, A. and L. Royakkers.
 The Ethical Cycle

 Recommended literature na

 Software na

-Other materials HAN digital learning environment (Scholar): - PPT's lectures - Course guideline - Weblinks and articles
+Other materials HAN digital learning environment (Scholar): PPT's lectures Course guideline Weblinks and articles

 Activitities na

 Teaching methods Interactive lectures Simulation game Research Presentations Discussions Assignments Group work Assessments

 Attendance For this SU 80 % attendance is compulsory.

 Max. number of participants 32

-3.4 Business Performance Management (BUSPEM17)
+3.4 Business Performance Management (BUSPEM)